veracity/veracity-documentation/sections/analytics/overview.md

 description: Gives an overview of the Veracity Analytics services and related components.
 ---

-# Data-driven reasons to make your service available on the Veracity marketplace

-## Get insights on your customers’ sales journey through the Veracity analytics reports.
+# Get insights on your customers’ sales journey through the Veracity analytics reports.

 How many visitors are interested in my services?
 How many converts to a lead or a digital sale?
 Which of my marketing efforts paid off?
 Where are we losing prospects?